alphagov/publishing-api/doc/api.md

 ### Path parameters
 - [`content_id`](model.md#content_id)
-  - Identifies the draft content item to publish
+  - Identifies the draft content item to publish.

 ### JSON attributes
 - [`update_type`](model.md#update_type) *(conditionally required)*
-  - Accepts: "major", "mino/r", "republish"
+  - Accepts: "major", "minor", "republish"
   - Will fallback to the `update_type` set during drafting, will return a 422 if not provided with either.
 - [`locale`](model.md#locale) *(optional, default: "en")*
-  - Accepts: An available locale from the [Rails I18n gem](https://github.com/svenfuchs/rails-i18n)
+  - Accepts: An available locale from the [Rails I18n gem](https://github.com/svenfuchs/rails-i18n).
-  - Specifies which translation of the content item to publish
+  - Specifies which translation of the content item to publish.
 - `previous_version` *(optional, recommended)*
-  - Used to ensure that the version being published is the same as the draft created (to avoid publishing a different users later edits)
+  - Used to ensure that the version being published is the same as the draft created (to avoid publishing a different users later edits).

 ### State changes
-- The draft content item with the matching `content_id`, `locale` and `previous_version` will have its state set to "published"
+- The draft content item with the matching `content_id`, `locale` and `previous_version` will have its state set to "published".
-- Any previously published content items for this `content_id` and `locale` will have their state set to "superseded"
+- Any previously published content items for this `content_id` and `locale` will have their state set to "superseded".
-- For an `update_type` of "major" the `public_updated_at` field will be updated to the current timestamp
+- For an `update_type` of "major" the `public_updated_at` field will be updated to the current timestamp.
 - If the content item has a non blank `base_path`:
   - If the `base_path` of the draft item differs to the published version of this content item:
-    - Redirects to this content item will be published
+    - Redirects to this content item will be published.
-  - Any published content items that have a matching `base_path` and `locale` and have a document_type of "coming soon", "gone", "redirect" or "unpublishing" will have their state changed to "unpublished" with a type of "substitute"
+  - Any published content items that have a matching `base_path` and `locale` and have a document_type of "coming soon", "gone", "redirect" or "unpublishing" will have their state changed to "unpublished" with a type of "substitute".
-  - The live content store will be updated with the content item and any associated redirects
+  - The live content store will be updated with the content item and any associated redirects.
   - All published content items that link to this item (directly or through a recursive chain of links) will be updated in the live content store.

 ## `POST /v2/content/:content_id/unpublish`